Detroit Times: Sixth and final version

 In reality, very few of the Times staff were offered jobs with the "merged" paper, as it was no merger.
 The News had in fact, purchased the Times, closed it down in the middle of the night with no advance warning, locked down its building, and fired its employees.
-Many of the Times pressmen, stereotypers, paper handlers, machinists, electricians and mailers were offered jobs printing the News.
+Many of the Times pressmen, stereotypers, paper handlers, machinists, electricians and mailers were offered jobs printing The News.
 The News also offered all Times carriers jobs.
 The biggest names amongst the Times reporters were cherry-picked for positions with the expanding operations of the News, as well as the rival Detroit Free Press.
 About 400 of the Guild members at the Times were sent scrambling for jobs at out-of-town papers, or left to find jobs in different industries.

 Hearst executives expressed "regret at leaving Detroit" after nearly 40 years, but said that, much like the current troubling era for print journalism, "the Times has been beset by the same basic problems confronting so many other metropolitan newspapers," and that circulation and advertising were not rising to match the cost of doing business.
 The Times reportedly had lost $10 million in the previous five years.

 The prevailing opinion of the sale was that the Hearst papers, which were in financial trouble, sold the Detroit Times because it was one of the few properties that anyone wanted to buy.
-On November 11, the News began using the presses of the Times to help with its huge bump in circulation.
-Before the News bought the Times, its daily circulation was around 525,000 and 740,000 on Sunday.
-After the sale, the News was printing 900,000 copies daily and 1.2 million on Sundays.
+On November 11, The News began using the presses of the Times to help with its huge bump in circulation.
+Before The News bought the Times, its daily circulation was around 525,000 and 740,000 on Sunday.
+After the sale, The News was printing 900,000 copies daily and 1.2 million on Sundays.
 (The first such Sunday run, on November 13, 1960, broke the record for largest print run in the history of Detroit.)
 About 300,000 of the 900,000 daily copies and 200,000 of the Sunday copies were printed on the Times presses.
 This acquisition is a major reason why for many years, The Detroit News could boast beneath its masthead of having "The Largest Evening Circulation In America," which was eventually downsized to "Michigan's Largest Newspaper."
-That lasted until the News was overtaken in daily circulation by the rival Free Press.
+That lasted until The News was overtaken in daily circulation by the rival Free Press.

-The News would continue to use the Times presses along with its own until 1975, when it opened a new, state-of-the art printing plant in Sterling Heights, Michigan, that replaced both, and is still in use to this day, publishing the News, the rival Free Press (due to a joint operating agreement) and several other papers.
+The News would continue to use the Times presses along with its own until 1975, when it opened a new, state-of-the art printing plant in Sterling Heights, Michigan, that replaced both, and published The News, and the rival Free Press (due to a joint operating agreement, which ran from 1989-2025.)
 The Times building was demolished in 1978.
 The area where the Times was located is still called Times Square, although the Square itself was removed to make way for the Rosa Parks Transit Center in 2009.

 The Detroit Times should not be confused with the Detroit Metro Times, the original name of the weekly Metro Times.